oat-sa/taohub-articles/faq/convert-tao-pci-to-ims-pci.md

 - require any CSS in the main runtime.
 Ex:

 		'css!graphLineAndPointInteraction/runtime/css/graphLineAndPointInteraction'

+- figure out a way to deal with other meadia file like `svg`, they can for example be bundled thanks to the requireJS `text!` loader
 - Launch the bundle script (see [specific documentation](https://hub.taocloud.org/articles/pcipic-development))

 		grunt portableelement -e=parccTei -i=xxx